adr1enbe4udou1n/blog/content/posts/13-build-your-kubernetes-cluster-part-4/index.md

 ---

 {{< lead >}}
-Build your self-hosted Kubernetes cluster and be free from any SaaS solutions by following this opinionated guide 🎉
+Be free from AWS/Azure/GCP by building a production grade On-Premise Kubernetes cluster on cheap VPS provider, fully GitOps managed, and with complete CI/CD tools 🎉
 {{< /lead >}}

 Dev Only - skippable